Marl lake: Ecology

 Marl lakes of the upper Great Lakes region have a very low biological productivity.
 They typically are very sparse in macrophytes (macroscopic plants and algae), and their productivity is dominated by one macrophyte species, Scirpus subterminalis (water bulrush), which is responsible for an average of 79% of the total biomass.
 Chara (stonewort) accounts for 12% of the biomass but limited to the most shallow, protected parts of the lake.
 Potamogeton (pondweed) provides most of the remaining biomass.

 Marl lakes often contain lakemounts.
 These are thought to begin with thin patches in the original kettle ice, which were colonized by Najas, Potamogeton, and Chara.
 These locally enhanced the sediment deposition rate to build up the lakemounts to near the lake surface.
 The lakes are often surrounded by beachrock composed of cemented pisoliths (calcite concretions) and gastropod shells.
 The shallow beachrock slopes are inhabited by Chara.

 British marl lakes are dominated by Chara, which is the source of the marl.
 By contrast with marl lakes of the Great Lakes region, they have a rich emergent and submerged macrophyte community.
 They are also home to many gastropods and crustaceans.

 Iron is a limiting nutrient in marl lakes, as it is practically insoluble in oxygenated, alkaline water.
 To be available at all, it must be chelated by organic matter.
 But because the primary productivity is low, organic matter is scarce; this means there is little chelation of iron, which keeps primary productivity low in a vicious cycle.
 Phosphate, another essential nutrient, is precipitated along with carbonates, further reducing the supply of nutrients.

-Some mare lakes are meromictic lakes in which bottom water never mixes with surface water.
+Some marl lakes are meromictic lakes in which bottom water never mixes with surface water.
 Green Lake, at Fayetteville, New York, is a meromictic marl lake containing a cyanobacterial thrombolitic bioherm.

 Marl lakes are ecologically important, but are vulnerable to damage by silting, nutrient pollution, drainage, and invasive species.
 To some extent, the high calcium content of marl lake water buffers it against phosphate, but the native ecological community is sensitive even to small changes in chemistry and the introduction of nutrient pollution renders the lake more hospitable to invasive species.
 Eventually a threshold is reached at which the lake rapidly loses its marl characteristics and flowering plants replace Chara.
 In Britain, only the marl lakes of the more remote parts of northern Scotland are likely to remain pristine into the near future.
 Many are transient or eutrophic, and at least half those in Britain have been affected by nutrient pollution.